On this page you will find answers to our FAQs surrounding boating on Scotland’s canals during Covid-19.

 My boat safety scheme (BSS) certificate is due.

 We understand that customers whose BSS certificate is due to expire shortly will not be able to arrange an inspection.
-We are therefore deferring this requirement to the 30th September 2020 at which stage we will work with you to ensure your BSS Certificate is renewed as quickly as possible.
+We are therefore deferring this requirement to the 31st March 2021 at which stage we will work with you to ensure your BSS Certificate is renewed as quickly as possible.
+We will review this date in line with Scottish Government guidance and updates.

 Can I book a transit licence for 2021?